nikitavoloboev/data/focusing/rules.md

 ## Trello
 - Share boards publically that contain no sensitive or private information.
 - Order of importance for cards: __Watching__ -> __Next__ -> __Important__ -> No label.
-- Add links to wiki or [curated lists](https://github.com/learn-anything/curated-lists#readme) over adding them to Trello where it is appropriate.
+- Add links to wiki or [curated lists](https://github.com/learn-anything/curated-lists#readme) over adding them to Trello where appropriate.

 ## Newsletters
 - All newsletters should never reach inbox and be automated to appropriate mailboxes.